-Atlanta Cerebral Palsy Attorneys
+Atlanta Cerebral Palsy Lawyers

-Compassionate & Knowledgeable Legal Team
+Compassionate and Knowledgeable Legal Team

 Cerebral palsy is a serious condition that affects an individual’s ability to control their muscles.
 It can be the result of a birth injury or other medical negligence.
 If your child has been diagnosed with cerebral palsy, you may have a legal right to compensation.

-Call (404) 609-1081 to schedule a free consultation with our firm.
+Call (404) 609-1081 to schedule a free consultation with an experienced cerebral palsy attorney in Atlanta at our firm.
+Se habla Español.

 How Does Cerebral Palsy Occur?